abstract-enough/bss-paper/README.md

-rename code word as word from modulatiom constellation
+rename code word as word from modulatiom constellation (new oppenheim reference)

 gradient descent should give better convergence (more info about the loss landscape) use tensor flow to autodiff